jdnmiguel/Applied-ML/README.md

 There will be a problem set due at the end of the semester.
 More details to come.

 ## Main references
- I am relying heavily on the James, Witten, Hastie, Tibshirani, and Taylor (2023)'s textbook for explaining the key concepts.
+ I am relying heavily on the James, Witten, Hastie, Tibshirani, and Taylor (2023)'s textbook for explaining the key concepts and for the first lab sessions.
 You can find the textbook directly on their [website](https://www.statlearning.com).

 In addition, I relied on [Matteo Courthoud for double selection and DDML](https://matteocourthoud.github.io/course/ml-econ/), [Paul Schrimpf's notes to implement General Machine Learning](https://economics.ubc.ca/profile/paul-schrimpf/), and [the Mixtape's codes for causal forests](https://github.com/Mixtape-Sessions/Heterogeneous-Effects/tree/main).
  ## Lectures